microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

 <StrategyLog> Found 11.11% buggy schedules.
 ```

 So the `DrinksServingRobot` has a liveness bug.
-Just 4 seconds were enough for coyote test to find
+Just 0.6 seconds were enough for coyote test to find
-this liveness bug, and this bug is extremely rare to see in a production run of the
+this liveness bug, with 30 test iterations each doing up to 2000 async operations.
+This bug is hard
-DrinksServingRobot.
+to reproduce in a production run of the DrinksServingRobot.

 A bug exists in the code somewhere.
 Can you find it?
 You can find an explanation and fix at the end
 of this tutorial.